solehudin5699/POS-frontend/README.md

 ## Description

-**CitaRasa Web** is a web-based point of sale application that sells Indonesian specialties, there are 2 user levels, namely admin and cashier.
-Cashier can only log in and make transactions according to buyer's order, while admins can register new cashiers or admins through the application.
+**CitaRasa Web** is a web-based point of sale application that sells Indonesian specialties, there are 2 user levels, namely admin and cashier. _Cashier can only log in and make transactions_ according to buyer's order, while _admins can register new cashiers or admins_ through the application.

+This web project is a progressive web application, so you can install or add to mobile home screen.
+If this app run in https protocol, you see button to install app in your devices, because this [demo](#demo-citarasa-web) run in http protocol, so can't release the button install.

 ## Features

 - Order food
-- Add food product (admin only)
+- Add, update, and delete food product (admin only)
 - Add cashier or admin (admin only)
-- History transaction
+- History & statistic transaction

 ## Requirements for Development